Mariners lose third straight to Salvador Perez and the Royals to open crucial homestand

 Not that it started well for the Mariners left-hander as Whit Merrifield hit Anderson’s second pitch of the game into the left-field seats.

-But Anderson settled down nicely.
+But Anderson settled down.
 He worked out of a bases-loaded, no-outs jam in the third inning, getting Perez — who got the bases-loaded situation he needed to make MLB history — to fly out to short left field for the first out of the inning,

 Anderson mostly cruised thereafter except for the encounter with Perez in the fifth.
 He was relieved after allowing a leadoff single in the eighth inning.